-Continuing my recent reflections about awe, I have been fascinated by studying the number of references to awe in the Bible.
-The word used is not always “awe” itself, but given how I have conceptualized awe previously, I think it would be fair to say that awe is one of the threads that runs through the entire Biblical narrative.
+Awe is one of the most often used – but misunderstood – concepts in the Bible.
+The word translated is not always “awe” itself, but given how I conceptualize awe, it is apparent that awe is a thread runs through the entire Biblical narrative.
 For example, there are 53 references to “awe,” 92 to “amazing,” 22 to “astonish,” 38 to “reverence,” and 109 to “wonder.”
 Related words such as “fear,” “afraid,” and “tremble” also are frequently mentioned in the Bible, and sometimes – but not always – refer to awe experiences.

 Moreover, many references to the emotion of awe play a central role in religious and spiritual experience, often appearing in some of the most significant stories in the Bible.
 For instance, after Jesus rebuked the wind, the disciples were described as being in “fear and amazement” (Luke 8:25).
 The women who found the tomb empty were described as “trembling and bewildered” (Mark 16:8).
 Those first filled with the Holy Spirit were described as being “amazed and perplexed” (Acts 2:12).
 Saul’s companions were “speechless” when Jesus appeared, and it would be fair to say that Paul’s conversion to Christianity involved being awestruck (see Acts 9:1-19).